Optane002/Web_Scraper/README.md

 A modular, command-line utility designed for fast, resilient scraping of product data from e-commerce websites in supported regions, currently focused on Sri Lanka.

+📊 Status & Metadata

+Status

+Details

+Version

+(e.g., v1.0.0)

+License

+Language

+Python 3.8+

+🧭 Table of Contents

 ✨ Features & Resilience

-Modular Architecture: Easily extensible by adding new site-specific scraper modules.
+🚀 Getting Started

+⚙️ Project Structure & Extensibility

+📝 License

+✨ Features & Resilience

+The tool is built for stability and easy contribution:

+Modular Architecture: The core logic is cleanly separated from site-specific code, making it simple to extend the tool.

-Initial Coverage: Supports scraping all major categories from BuyAbans.com.
+Initial Coverage: Supports scraping all major product categories from BuyAbans.com.

-Resilience: Implements automatic request retries (handling 504 Gateway Timeouts) and polite scraping delays.
+Resilience: Implements automatic request retries (handling 504 Gateway Timeouts) and polite scraping delays to prevent IP blocking.

 Data Integrity: Robust brand extraction logic ensures accurate product attribution, even if the source JSON is messy.